umarali-lumo/Industrial-Long-Range-LoRa-SCADA-System/docs/code_review.md

 - **CRC Validation:** While LoRa has hardware CRC, adding a software-level checksum to the plaintext would provide an extra layer of structural validation.

 ---

-## 👨‍💼 Hiring Manager's Perspective

-### **Senior Firmware Engineer**
-> "The candidate demonstrates a deep understanding of secure embedded systems.
-Implementing authenticated encryption on a resource-constrained LoRa link requires balancing security with airtime, and this project handles it perfectly.
-The use of sequence numbers for anti-replay shows they understand real-world attack vectors."

-### **Research Professor (IoT & Cybersecurity)**
-> "This is an excellent example of applying modern cryptographic primitives to legacy-style SCADA problems.
-The theoretical framing of Chirp Spread Spectrum path loss alongside AES-CTR implementation makes this a standout research prototype."